While many factors come into play when caring for goldfish, one of the most important is making sure they have enough oxygen to breathe.

 Not only this, but growing plants use up ammonia and nitrates in the water, raising the water quality and allowing you more time between necessary water changes.

-If the idea of live plants in your tank is appealing, here’s a great resource of freshwater plant species to help you get started.
+If the idea of live plants in your tank is appealing, here’s a great resource for freshwater plant species to help you get started.

 Pros and Cons of Live Plants